sisrfeng/coc-wiki/Debug-language-server.md

 If service id starts with `languageserver`, it comes from `languageserver` configuration in coc-settings.json, if not, it's from extension of coc.nvim.

+The service could not start when buffer's filetype not match, use `:CocCommand document.echoFileType` to get filetype of current buffer used by coc.nvim.

 ## Using output channel

 The same as VSCode, each language server has it's own output channel, the output channel can be opened by